HenrySsali/Property-price/README.md

  __I have broken down the whole process in to steps, from step 1 to step 7.And the steps are all well explained for an easy follow up.Below are the steps.__

  # Step 1:
- * I started by importin the necessary libraries required to manipulate the data.As well as importing the dataset
+ * I started by importing the necessary libraries required to manipulate the data.As well as importing the dataset.
+ *